T-cherry/AI-Resume/README.md

 Minutes of Meetings:   https://drive.google.com/open?id=1QoVQ5H6wvPwHULI7lj8OYA91GuUb8UHbjMNWQpE_s0g

+Blogs:
+All blogs can be found in website format at: airesumeproject.wordpress.com

 To note:
 Use of watson conversation service and other IBM apllications use the IBM BlueMix/cloud platform for development.
 This has meant we can work together on the services without uploading to a shared repository such as github.
 Therefore the uploads that are present in the waston_conversation branch are the lastest incremental copies of our collabrative work.
 We were made aware by our supervisor that we should upload a version everynow and then and hence thsi is what we have started to do, therefore collabrative work may not be as clear on Github but this has been happening.